AanZee/conventions/git/branches.md

 When there are bugs in the latest master branch that need to be fixed as soon as possible they can be fixed by a hotfix.
 Hotfixes are patches on live websites.
 They are always branched of the master branch.
 When the hotfix is finished and tested it can be merged directly into master and develop.
 If there is a new version on develop this should be pulled and merged before merging back, because the latest version of develop is always ready to go live.

-Don't forget to update the version numbers in files like the package.json before merging back to the master and develop branch.
+Don't forget to update the version number in files like the package.json before merging back to the master and develop branch.

 ### Iteration